Schwungus/schwungus.software/docs/pnengine/scripting/players.md

 Players are avatars of users playing a game.
 They can directly pass inputs to their `PlayerPawn`, a user-controlled Thing, in order to interact with the game world.
 As such, demos and netgames record player input as they are the only non-deterministic part of the game.

-In order to play multiplayers, up to 3 other players may join locally by using a separate controller, or online through a netgame.
+In order to play multiplayer, up to 3 other players may join locally by using a separate controller, or online through a netgame.

 ## Constants